leios/gpu-handbook/src/content/abstractions.md

     return a + b
 end
 ```
-Feel free to explore if you want.
+Feel free to explore different ways to do this if you want.
-In fact, I actively encourage it.
+In fact, I actively encourage you to do so.

-For now, let's wrap everything we've learned about broadcasting into a worked example tha also shows off some of the power of GPU computing.
+For now, let's wrap everything we've learned about broadcasting into a worked example that also shows off some of the power of GPU computing.

 !!! note "Reviewer Notice"
-    I am thinking of replacing this section with something else.
+    I am thinking of replacing this upcoming section with something else that is potentially more interesting.
     Maybe one of the [Diehard tests](https://en.wikipedia.org/wiki/Diehard_tests)?
     I just couldn't think of one that works so well with broadcasting.

 #### A simple exercise: "Where did the noise go?"

-Until now, I have avoided timing any of the our code because I wanted to make a point about GPU computation.
+Until now, I have avoided timing the majority of the our code because I wanted to make a point about GPU computation.
 Namely, if you are only working with a few elements at a time, the CPU will usually be faster.
 For example, here are the timing results for vector addition on my computer.
 First, let's do the CPU: